IgniteUI/help-topics/topics/02_Controls/Editors/04_igPercentEditor/06_igPercentEditor_Keyboard_Navigation.md

 ## <a id="ddInteraction"></a>igPercentEditor with dropdown

-In this section you can see what key combinations can be used when you have a numeric editor with dropdown.
+In this section you can see what key combinations can be used when you have a percent editor with dropdown.

 Press| To
 ---|---